|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Courses may be taken fall, spring or summer of each year of enrollment.
-Students must meet with a faculty advisor in the College of Nursing and the College of Health Related Professions, Midwifery Education Program, to plan how these courses can best fit into the midwifery curriculum.
+Students must meet with a faculty advisor in the College of Nursing and the College of Health Related Professions, Midwifery Program, to plan how these courses can best fit into the midwifery curriculum.

 Students will start and complete the CON courses in Year 1 if they are enrolled in Adv.
 Certificate midwifery/MS nurse-midwifery, 7 semester program.